LordR31/CPP-Terminal-Database/README.md

 ## Compilation on Linux

 To compile on Linux, after cloning the repo, the user has to install ncurses and CMake.
-Afterwards, create a build folder from project root and run the CMake command:
+Afterwards, simply use the CMake command:

-`mkdir build`             -> Create the folder

-`cmake -S src -B build`   -> Tell CMake to use the src folder to build the app:
+`cmake --preset linux`

 Then navigate into the build folder and run the build command: